OctopusDeploy/docs/docs/getting-started.md

 position: 0
 ---

-This section provides an overview of Octopus Deploy concepts and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own self-hosted Octopus server or the hosted version Octopus Cloud.
+This section provides an overview of Octopus Deploy concepts and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own self-hosted Octopus server or Octopus Cloud, the hosted version of Octopus Deploy.

 ## Consistent Deployments